Book this package for overnight lodging at The Hotel Roanoke & Conference Center and a special Black Dog Salvage keepsake.

 Please visit the Black Dog Salvage website to shop online.
 Online prices include shipping - please inquire for in-store prices.

 As a marketplace, the warehouse contains original works from reclaimed materials as well as many products from a wide range of merchants and artists who rent space in the facility.

 Featured on the popular television show Salvage Dawgs on the DIY Network, Black Dog Salvage has become known around the country as a leader in the remodeling industry for its outstanding work and creativity in various building, design and salvage projects.

 Black Dog Salvage launched in 1999 by owners Mike Whiteside and Robert Kulp.

 Over the years, the company has expanded and become the premier salvage company in Southwest Virginia, receiving recognition from publications such as Southern Living, Virginia Living, and Garden & Gun for its beautiful work.

 In 2005, Black Dog Salvage expanded to include The Memorial Bridge Marketplace, which provides a space for many local merchants and artists to offer their work.

 The company gained national attention in 2012 with the launch of the Salvage Dawgs television show on DIY Network and has become a bucket list item for anyone who's a fan of home projects.

-If you watch TV home shows and channels like DIY Network, there's a good chance you're familiar with the work of Black Dog Salvage from the show Salvage Dawgs.
+If you watch TV home shows and channels like DIY Network and HGTV, there's a good chance you're familiar with the work of Black Dog Salvage from the show Salvage Dawgs.

 The show launched in 2012 and it focuses on Robert & Mike's (along with the rest of the team) adventures in negotiating different pieces and properties and then restoring them to produce incredible products that are re-purposed and sold to clients that range from construction companies to high-end interior designers.